nrwahyuaji/nrwahyuaji/README.md

 <br>
 <h2 align="center">About Me</h2>

-- 🏫 I'm a <b>Mathematics and Informatics Teacher</b> at SMAGAM.
+- 🏫 I'm a <b>Mathematics and ICT Teacher</b> at SMAGAM.
 - 🔭 I’m currently working on <a href="https://about.my.id/"><b>`About MyID`</b></a>.
-- 👯 I’m looking to collaborate on EduTech, UI Design and Math Edu.
+- 👯 I’m looking to collaborate on EduTech, UI Design and Mathematics Education.

 <br>
 <h2 align="center">My Points</h2>